For me, reflexology is a complementary therapy that has a part in my holistic approach to managing my asthma.

-The circulatory system is made up of the vessels and the muscles that help and control the flow of the blood around the body.
-The circulatory system consists of the heart, blood and blood vessels which transport the blood around the body.
+The circulatory system is made up of the vessels and the muscles that help and control the flow of blood around the body.
+The circulatory system consists of the heart, blood, and blood vessels which transport the blood around the body.

 By reducing stress and tension, reflexology allows the cardiovascular (heart) vessels to conduct the flow of blood naturally and easily.
 The circulatory system is stimulated when using reflexology by speeding up the removal of toxins from the system and providing the body with a better supply of oxygen and nutrients.

 It is important to stress that reflexology therapists don't claim to cure, diagnose or prescribe by using reflexology as a treatment.
-This technique helps people to cope at a physical, mental and emotional level, encouraging to self heal from within and/or maintain good health.
+This technique helps people to cope at a physical, mental, and emotional level, encouraging them to self-heal from within and/or maintain good health.

-Treatments such as the reflexology, yoga, acupuncture, homeopathy and hypnotherapy are usually referred to as complementary therapies not alternative therapies.
-This is because it's always best to use them alongside (to complement) your prescribed medicines not instead of them (as an alternative).
+Treatments such as reflexology, yoga, acupuncture, homeopathy, and hypnotherapy are usually referred to as complementary therapies, not alternative therapies.
+This is because it's always best to use them alongside (to complement) your prescribed medicines, not instead of them (as an alternative).

 An Asthmatic's View

 Those of us who are proactive about helping ourselves while being sensible about our medication might benefit from holistic and complementary therapies the most.
-The scientific world may think that reflexology has nothing more than a placebo effect on asthma but I know that reflexology helps me to remain calm, alter stress, breathe better and have a better understanding about my body and the problems it faces.
+The scientific world may think that reflexology has nothing more than a placebo effect on asthma, but I know that reflexology helps me to remain calm, alter stress, breathe better, and have a better understanding of my body and the problems it faces.

 For me, reflexology is a complementary therapy that has a part in my holistic approach to managing my asthma.
-I expect I could manage solely on my inhalers but I also expect to have further episodes of pneumonia due to stress lowering my immune system, blood pressure pills due to a continued poor diet and anxiety medication for my medical anxiety.
-Therein lies my point; nothing in life can be taken for granted, no medication will save us if we surround ourselves in ignorance and nothing is a standalone cure.
+I expect I could manage solely on my inhalers, but I also expect to have further episodes of pneumonia due to stress lowering my immune system, blood pressure pills due to a continued poor diet, and anxiety medication for my medical anxiety.
+Therein lies my point; nothing in life can be taken for granted, no medication will save us if we surround ourselves with ignorance, and nothing is a standalone cure.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.